DUENDE is an international collaboration of performers committed to ensemble work.

 DUENDE runs both residencies and workshops across Europe, America and Australasia.

 In 2015 DUENDE launched The DUENDE School of Ensemble Physical Theatre a peripatetic training initiative offering intensive, high-quality and affordable training to physical performers.
 The first meeting of the school took place in Athens in Autumn 2015.
-19 students from 6 countries trained intensively for ten weeks, culminating in a public performance season of an ensemble physical performance called ‘A Ridiculous Dream’.
+Since then the school has run in both Greece and India.

 To contact DUENDE/The DUENDE School, please email: email@example.com